Summer at the White Continent, Antarctica (February 2011)

 with 1 Comment

-My Antarctica adventure started out from Boston, stopping through Buenos Aires and Patagonia, then crossing turbulent Drake Passage to the Antarctic islands.
+My Antarctica adventure began in Boston, stopping through Buenos Aires and Patagonia, then crossing turbulent Drake Passage to the Antarctic islands.
 It was penguin breeding season and summer in Antarctica.
 I could see the eggs, migration trails and penguins molting.
-The penguins looked mischievous and were quite inquisitive, not even shy to come right up to inspect people.
+The penguins looked mischievous and inquisitive, unafraid to approach us.
 Gentoo penguins were the most prevalent on the islands visited, followed by Chinstrap and then Adelie penguins.

-Each island had its own perk, but my faves were Paradise Harbor, Pleneau Bay and Petermann Island.
+Each island had its own charm, but my faves were Paradise Harbor and Pleneau Bay.
 Paradise Harbor especially made me feel as if I was at an ice sculpture park with ice skyscrapers.
 Pleneau Bay had many seals resting on icebergs, including the leopard seal, probably the most feared predator there.
 Our zodiac navigated throughout the ice floes like a quiet dance on water.
-The beauty of this place was surreal and dreamlike.
+The beauty of this place felt surreal, like stepping into a dream.
 The water was crisp and the air was fresh.
 It was so peaceful and untouched that I wished this place would remain just the way it was.

 Antarctica Gallery